 Your phone is the VIDAA remote you didn't know you owned

 VIDAA is Hisense's own smart TV OS — fast, snappy, and shipped on most of their A and U series.
-The catch: VIDAA remotes are weirdly specific and weirdly fragile.
-This app turns your phone into one.
+When the original remote goes missing, HiRemote turns your iPhone into a clean replacement.

 Now controlling